 These griddles are complete knock offs of the Blackstone 28 and 36 inch griddles which are pretty dang nice products.

-The griddles have heavy 1/4 inch rolled steel cook tops that come pre-seasoned.
+The griddles have heavy steel cook tops (7 gauge for the 4 burner, 10 gauge for the 2 burner) that come pre-seasoned.

 Just like the Blackstone these griddles have a rear grease drain for easy clean up.

 The griddles come with a five year warranty on the burners and a limited one year warranty on all other parts.

 The 36 inch griddle offers 732 square inches of griddle area that is heated by four 15,000 btu/hr burners.
 That works out to a heating capacity of 82 btu/hr per square inch.
 Nexgrill says this is enough room for grilling 36 burgers at a time so you can easily feed over 20 people.

 The four burners are straight tubes that let you dial in the exact temperature zones you want.